EmersonYang3/StreetCatDisplays/README.md

 ## Features

 - **Cool Hover Animations**: Hover your mouse over each cat card!
-Took quite a bit of time to do.
+Took quite a bit of time to do. ~10 hours only because of the Cat Images

 ## Getting Started